-Pianist WILLIAM WESTNEY appears this evening courtesy of Den Sønderjyske Kulturaftale and as part of his residency as Hans Christian Andersen Guest Professor at the University of Southern Denmark for 2009-10.
-HCA-Academy Guest Researcher residencies are awarded annually to scholars from abroad who can exert an invigorating influence within a disciplinary setting at SDU, while also taking part in SDU-sponsored events whose scope is university wide as well as open to the general public.
-Westney is affiliated with the Institute of Philosophy, Education and the Study of Religions (IFPR) at the University of Southern Denmark and is a member of the research program The Aesthetics of Music and Sound
+Pianist WILLIAM WESTNEY is currently Hans Christian Andersen Guest Professor at the University of Southern Denmark for 2009-10.
+HCA-Academy Guest Researcher residencies are awarded annually to scholars from abroad who can exert an invigorating influence within a disciplinary setting at SDU.
+Westney is affiliated with the Institute of Philosophy, Education and the Study of Religions (IFPR) at the University of Southern Denmark and is a member of the research program The Aesthetics of Music and Sound (www.soundmusicresearch.org).

-(www.soundmusicresearch.org).